EURO GOVT-Spanish bonds extend post-auction rally

 "We are in 'buy the dip' mode right now and we suggested

-looking to play this to the long side, aiming for a retest of
+still be looking to play this to the long side, aiming for a

 (Additional Reporting by Marius Zaharia.
 Editing by Jeremy